Inferring the causal effect of journals on citations: Discussion

 \section{Discussion}

 Why articles in high-impact journals attract more citations is a fundamental question.
-We provided clear evidence that high-impact journals are highly cited because of two effects.
+We provided clear evidence that articles in high-impact journals are highly cited because of two effects.
 On the one hand, articles that attract more citations are more likely to be published in high-impact journals.
 On the other hand, articles in high-impact journals will be cited even more frequently because of the publication venue.
-This amplifies the cumulative advantage effect for citations.\cite{DeSollaPrice1976}
+This amplifies the cumulative advantage effect for citations \citep{DeSollaPrice1976}.

-Our results of course hinge on the extent to which our model and assumptions are realistic.
-Although we believe that the model is quite reasonable, and fits the observations reasonably well, others may disagree with some of our assumptions.
-This is a natural state of affairs, and should be welcomed.
-Progress can only be made through discussion among scientists, and we hope to learn with every step we take.
-A very recent publication\cite{Kim2019} took a similar approach and reached similar conclusions, corroborating our results.
+A recent publication \citep{Kim2019} took a similar approach and compared citations of preprints with citations of the published version.
+Using a more rudimentary model they obtained similar results and also find an influence of the journal on citations, although they do not address the causal mechanism.
+They also find that preprints with more citations are more likely to be published, but do not analyse in what journals they are published.

-Several mechanism may play a role in the causal effect of journals on citations.
-High-impact journals tend to have a higher circulation,\cite{Peritz1995} and reach a wider audience.
-In addition, it is possible that researchers prefer to cite an article from a high-impact journal over an article from a low-impact journal, even if both articles would be equally fitting.
-Both mechanisms are consistent with our results and earlier results.\cite{Lariviere2010,Perneger2010,Cantrill2016} Without further data we cannot distinguish between these two mechanisms.\cite{Davis2010}
+Several mechanisms may play a role in the causal effect of journals on citations.
+High-impact journals tend to have a higher circulation \citep{Peritz1995}, and reach a wider audience.
+In addition, researchers may prefer to cite an article from a high-impact journal over an article from a low-impact journal, even if both articles would be equally fitting.
+Both mechanisms are consistent with our results and earlier results \citep{Lariviere2010,Perneger2010,Cantrill2016,Kim2019}.
+Distinguish between these two causal mechanisms is difficult \citep{Davis2010} and should be investigated further.

 An alternative explanation may be that published preprints are more highly cited because the preprints were improved by high-quality peer review in high-impact journals.
-We find this an unlikely scenario.
-Differences between the preprint and the published version are textually relatively minor.\cite{Klein2016} Those changes can of course be substantively important.
+We deem this an unlikely scenario.
+Differences between the preprint and the published version are textually minor \citep{Klein2016}.
+Those modifications can of course be substantively important.
 Peer review may substantially improve and strengthen a manuscript.
-Nonetheless, we think it is unlikely to alter a paper so extensively that it changes the core contribution of a paper so as to affect its citation rate.
+Nonetheless, we think it is unlikely to alter a paper's core contribution so as to affect its citation rate considerably.